s-tikhomirov/s-tikhomirov.github.io/about.md

 I am a postdoctoral researcher at [Chaincode Labs](https://chaincode.com/).

 Previously, I was a [postdoc](https://www.cryptolux.org/index.php/Sergei_Tikhomirov) and a PhD student at the [University of Luxembourg](http://wwwen.uni.lu/) in the group of Professor Alex Biryukov.
 I defended my PhD thesis "[Security and Privacy of Blockchain Protocols and Applications](https://hdl.handle.net/10993/44424)" in September 2020.
 I have been closely following the blockchain space since late 2013.
-My main research interests are privacy and anonymity in Bitcoin, and second-layer blockchain technologies such as the Lightning Network.
+My main research interests are privacy and anonymity in Bitcoin and off-chain protocols such as the Lightning Network.
 Earlier, I was researching secure development practices on the Ethereum platform and domain-specific languages for smart contracts.

 In 2017, I started [Basic Block Radio](https://basicblockradio.com/) (Базовый Блок) – a technology-focused Russian-language podcast about the blockchain space.
 We recorded more than 100 episodes, covering projects (Bitcoin, Ethereum, Polkadot, Cosmos, Chainlink...) and events (Devcon, Consensus, Web3 Summit, Baltic Honeybadger, The Lightning conference...).